INSAIT-workshop/ICIAP25/index.md

 We suggest workshop papers are prepared and submitted using the official <a href="https://drive.google.com/file/d/1NxtKBIzZARUUNeNuCUNIA6XtQ0RtL1NI/view?usp=sharing">ICIAP template</a> (there is also this <a href="https://www.overleaf.com/read/bpkfqrbhcrcg">Overleaf template</a>).

-Please submit your papers in PDF format through Openreview (link coming soon).
+Please submit your papers in PDF format through <a href="https://openreview.net/group?id=ICIAP/2025/Workshop/INSAIT">OpenReview</a>.

 ## Important Dates